FabriBertani/Plugin.Maui.AppRating/README.md

 ```

 ## Sample
-Take a look at the [AppRatingSample](https://github.com/FabriBertani/Plugin.Maui.AppRating/tree/main/samples/AppRatingSample) for fully detailed implementation of this plugin.
+Take a look at the [AppRatingSample](https://github.com/FabriBertani/Plugin.Maui.AppRating/tree/main/samples/AppRatingSample) for a fully detailed implementation of this plugin.

 ## Contributions
-Please, feel free to open an [Issue](https://github.com/FabriBertani/Plugin.Maui.AppRating/issues) if you found any bugs or submit a PR.
+Please, feel free to open an [Issue](https://github.com/FabriBertani/Plugin.Maui.AppRating/issues) if you find any bugs or submit a PR.

 ## License
 Plugin.Maui.AppRating is licensed under [MIT](https://github.com/FabriBertani/Plugin.Maui.AppRating/blob/main/LICENSE).